-Your homocysteine levels is a great measure of one of your most important health statistics and as a general rule most people think that the lower it is the better their health must be, but this thinking is enough to make you sick, literally.
+Your homocysteine levels is a great measure of one of your most important health statistics.
+As a general rule most, people think that the lower it is the better their health must be.
+But this thinking is enough to make you sick, literally.

-Having a low homocysteine score is important because it can tell you a lot about your health and well-being but there is a line when it comes to going to far and when that happens you and your health can end up in all or sorts of trouble.
+Having a low homocysteine score is important.
+Because it can tell you a lot about your health and well-being.
+But there is a line when it comes to going to far.
+When that happens you and your health can end up in all or sorts of trouble.

 Rule number 1 (The importance of having low homocysteine):

-It’s important to maintain a low homocysteine score to reduce your risk of heart attack and stroke by 75 percent, reduce your risk of cancer by 1 third, halve your risk of Alzheimers disease, substantially lower your risk of developing diabetes and overall halve your risk of death from all health causes!
+It’s important to maintain a low homocysteine score.
+To reduce your risk of heart attack and stroke by 75 percent.
+Reduce your risk of cancer by 1 third, halve your risk of Alzheimers disease, Substantially lower your risk of developing diabetes.
+Overall halve your risk of death from all health causes.

 Rule number 2 (The importance of keeping a good balance of low homocysteine):

-It’s important to maintain a homocysteine score that’s not too low to prevent methylation problems which can dramatically reduce your ability to produce SAMe and Glutathionine, two of the body’s highly important factors in maintaining excellent health.
+It’s important to maintain a homocysteine score that’s not too low to prevent methylation problems.
+It can dramatically reduce your ability to produce SAMe and Glutathione.
+Two of the body’s highly important factors in maintaining excellent health.

 The numbers( What should my homocysteine levels look like?):